NBK-code/NBK-code.github.io/_posts/2026-04-28-RL_for_Continual_Learning.md

 Where would you put the text to gain maximum performance as measured by a) ability to solve similar problems (in-distribution) and b) ability to solve harder but similar problems (out-of-distribution)?

 The paper "SFT Memorizes, RL Generalizes: A Comparative Study of Foundation Model Post-training" showed that RL tends to generalize while SFT tends to memorize.
+The paper performed their experiments on two environments: General Points and V-IRL.
+In General Points environment

 ## Why RL performs better than SFT?